robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 Note that any lists used with for-in-zip should usually be given as `scalar variables`_ like `${list}`.
 A `list variable`_ only works if its items themselves are lists.

-.. note:: Prior to Robot Framework 3.1, the `IN ZIP` separator was both
-          case- and space-insensitive.
-Such usage is nowadays deprecated and exactly `IN ZIP` is required.

 Exiting for loop
 ~~~~~~~~~~~~~~~~